 Consider running a long hedge along the length of your fence.
-Tighten the spacing to 3 feet apart on center and you’ll have a brilliant solid screen.
-Plant as a natural hedge where the plant can be allowed to grow to its 6-foot height and allow it to spread naturally.
+Tighten the spacing to 3 feet apart on center and you'll have a brilliant solid screen.
+Plant as a natural hedge where the plant can be allowed to grow to its full height and allow it to spread naturally.

 This also works as natural signage on commercial properties.
 Everyone will remember your storefront with this kind of delightful springtime landmark.

 Sunrise Forsythia has a semi-spreading habit but still manages a compact appearance.
 The plant makes a very effective backdrop for perennial borders as well as wildlife-friendly hedgerows and screening.
 Birds seeking shelter and the earliest emerging beneficial pollinators flock to this spring nectar boon!
 Enjoy it!